AUTOMATE

 Roles

-Creating reusable roles, role structure, and Ansible Galaxy.
+Creating reusable roles and Ansible Galaxy.

 Intermediate